-The patient's requirement(s) for specific or alternative contact method(s) and / or communication format(s), and /or for communication support and / or support from a communication professional are recorded using the SNOMED CT, Read v2 or CTV3 codes associated with the four subsets of the Standard and / or using the human readable definitions (where possible).
+The patient's requirement(s) for specific or alternative contact method(s) and / or communication format(s), and /or for communication support and / or support from a communication professional are recorded.
+An email explaining which requirement needs adding to Careflow is sent to gwh.accessibleinformationstandard@nhs.net.
+For community patients the information is added directly to the patient's core electronic record

-A flag or alert is placed on the patient's record to indicate that they have information and / or communication support needs, which will prompt or automatically trigger actions in order to meet those needs when the patient next contacts / is next contacted by the service.
+The flag or alert being placed on the patient's record e.g. Careflow or SystmOne indicates that the patient has information and/or communication support needs.
+This will prompt or automatically trigger actions in order to meet those needs when the patient next contacts /is next contacted/ or attends the service.